chychkan/DeepFaceLab_MacOS/README.md

 1. Clone this repository (`git clone https://github.com/ngardelis/MacOS.git`)
 2. Run script `./scripts/0_setup.sh` to get [DeepFaceLab](https://github.com/iperov/DeepFaceLab), create virtual env and install necessary Python dependencies.
 This may take several minutes to run.

+**Temporary bug and workaround**

+At this point, you may run into different problems.
+It appears there is a bug in the latest update to protobuf.
+To get around this, force a downgrade in your Python environment:

+- Run: source .dfl/env/bin/activate
+- Run: pip3.9 install 'protobuf~=3.19.0'
+- Run: deactivate

 Now you can put your `data_src.mp4` and `data_dst.mp4` files into the `workspace/` dir and start running scripts from the `scripts/` dir.

 ## Tutorials and docs